Hellion (character): M-Day aftermath

-Children of X-Men

 While practicing his powers, Julian complains to Mercury about his powers and says he cannot deal with anything smaller than a refrigerator, and because Marvel Girl is still in space, he is one of the last telekinetics on the planet.
 Afterwards, he and Mercury are with the Stepford Cuckoos trying to locate the youngest mutant on the planet when Emma Frost asks to see them both for an interview.
 He reminds Emma about her bizarre trust speech and how she has blown them off since the Purifier attack.
 He says that she is just putting a little distance between them in case they do not make it.

 Later, the students all gather to find out who the youngest student is.
 During the meeting, Nori kisses Julian in front of Prodigy.
 Julian pushes her off and notices an upset X-23 leave.
 He flies off outside and Dust catches up to him.
 He tells her his best friend is dead, the girl he thought he loves is gone, his mentor flipped out, he cannot stop thinking about a girl who literally scares him, and now he has to deal with Nori.
 He says it is too hard and while he used to be so sure he has no idea now and there is no one to show him.
 He then thanks Sooraya for being there.
 He then walks in on Nori and David in the middle of a fight.
 He throws David against the ceiling and when he asks Nori if she is OK, David hits him from behind and injures him.
 He then tells David that he 'didn't kiss her'. to which David replies, 'I know'.
 He is then told he should go see Elixir about his injuries.

-Messiah Complex
+Messiah Complex and aftermath

 While recovering from her injuries, Blindfold predicts that Hellion will be injured.
 Some of the New X-Men decide to launch a pre-emptive strike against the Purifers.
 After spying on the Purifers, they are ambushed by the Reavers and Lady Deathstrike, who critically wounds Hellion.
 Pixie then manages to teleport the team out and are spread between Washington and the institute.
 He was later seen aboard the X-Jet with Iceman and the New X-Men during the Sentinel attack on the mansion being treated by Mercury.
 After getting him to what's left of the infirmary, Beast and Prodigy manage to stabilize him.

 Later, when Predator X attacks the mansion, Hellion is saved by the New X-Men, and Pixie teleports the other New X-Men to Muir Island.